artela-network/artela-docs/docs/develop/get-started/dev-contract/index.md

 * [Remix](https://remix.ethereum.org/)

-## 1. Connect MetaMask to Artela Testnet
+## 1. Connect MetaMask to Artela BetaNet

 If you're new to MetaMask, follow this guide on [How Add a Custom Network RPC](https://support.metamask.io/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC) for detailed instructions.